hyperdxio/hyperdx/README.md

 the `.env` file.
 After making your changes, rebuild images with `make build-local`.

+**DB Migration**

+You can initiate the DB migration process by executing `make dev-migrate-db`.
+This will run the migration scripts in `/packages/api/migrations` against the local DB.

 ### Hosted Cloud

 HyperDX is also available as a hosted cloud service at